Robotics/3D Printing

 Issues faced by SME Managers when considering the introduction of robots into their organisation - European Review Report (April 2020 - 86 pages)

-The aim of this 38 page Report is to produce an introduction to 3D printing, what it is, the opportunities and potential for its use, the impact on society, the prospects for employment, how to introduce 3D printing in training establishments, including the type of hardware and software required, and a few general ‘tips/tricks’.
+The aim of this 38 page Report is to offer an introduction to 3D printing, what it is, the opportunities and potential for its use, the impact on society, the prospects for employment, how to introduce 3D printing in training establishments, including the type of hardware and software required, and a few general ‘tips/tricks’.

 The understanding and implementation of robots and AI (Artificial Intelligence) into the workplace is becoming an increasingly important aspect of economic growth in Europe.
 In order to take advantage of the technological advances SME Managers need the appropriate tools (including skills and competencies) to evaluate the value of automation and how to integrate robots and AI into the workforce.